 - A representative who gets a "right to sue" letter

-- Has 90 days from receipt of the letter in which to record a common suit against the business
+- Has 90 days from receipt of the letter in which to record a suit against the business

 Right to Time Off Work in Arizona

-Many businesses intentionally offer their representatives paid leave, get-away time, debilitated days, occasions, or paid time off (PTO) benefits.
-Neither Arizona nor government law expects managers to offer paid leave.
+Many employers offer their employees paid leave, vacation time, sick days, holidays, or paid time off (PTO) benefits.
+Neither Arizona nor federal law require employers to offer paid leave.

-Managers might be required to offer unpaid leave for multiple reasons, such as military leave.
-The government Uniformed Services Employment and Reemployment Rights Act (USERRA) and Arizona law both expect employers to allow employees to withdraw from work for elected or state military administration or obligations.
+Employers might be required to offer unpaid leave for multiple reasons, such as military leave.
+The federal Uniformed Services Employment and Reemployment Rights Act (USERRA) and Arizona law both expect employers to allow employees time off from work for military duty.

-Employees must be reestablished after their leave, and may not be discriminating against upon return.
-The government Family and Medical Leave Act (FMLA) requires businesses with no less than 50 workers to surrender qualified employees for 12 weeks of unpaid time off every year for disease and providing care.
+Employees must be reinstated after their leave and may not be discriminated against upon return.
+The federal Family and Medical Leave Act (FMLA) requires businesses with no less than 50 workers to allows qualified employees to take 12 weeks of unpaid time off every year for medical leave and providing care to family members.

-The worker has the privilege to be restored when leave is through.
-Arizona businesses should likewise permit representatives to take unpaid time off work for jury benefit, and should not expect them to utilize their paid leave benefits for this reason.
-Workers likewise may not lose their position or get-away rights since they were called to jury duty.
+The worker has the right to be restored when leave is through.
+Arizona employers should likewise permit employees to take unpaid time off work for jury duty and should not expect them to utilize their paid leave benefits for this reason.
+Employees likewise may not lose their position or vacation time since they were called to jury duty.

-Arizona representatives are qualified for time off, with pay, in order to cast their votes, unless the worker's work day starts no less than three hours after the surveys open, or closes no less than three hours before the surveys close.
+Arizona employees are allowed time off, with pay, in order to cast their votes, unless the worker's workday starts no less than three hours after the surveys open or closes no less than three hours before the surveys close.

 If you need assistance with Arizona Labor Laws, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel receives merely the top 5 percent of attorneys to its site.
 Attorneys on UpCounsel come from law schools all over the nation.